- See the changes in MyU and Schedule Builder to understand course formats and registering.

 Academics: Learning Abroad Planning

-We are offering study abroad programs for Spring 2021 and future academic terms with additional health precautions and modified course delivery as needed.
+We are offering May 2021, Summer 2021, and future academic term study abroad programs with additional health precautions and modified course delivery as needed.
 We are also encouraging students to do parallel planning for a semester here on campus should their program abroad ultimately not be allowed to run.
 If a program is cancelled, students will be notified via email and a note about the cancellation will be added to the program web page.

 More information on health and safety planning and parallel academic planning can be found on our COVID-19 Updates & Policies web page.